26th Infantry Division "Assietta": Defence of Sicily

 In the first half of August 1941 the division was sent to Sicily and assigned to the XII Army Corps in the Western half of the island.
 Initially the division's headquarters were in Caltanissetta and it was tasked to defend the coast between Porto Empedocle and Licata.

 On 10 July 1943, the day of the Allied invasion of Sicily, the division was in the Santa Ninfa-Partanna area in the west of Sicily.
-The division concentrated its forces in Roccapalumba, Lercara Friddi and Frizzi and by 15 July had built up blocking positions at the latter two locations and at Bisacquino in an attempt to block the Allies' advance from Agrigento to Palermo.
-The rapid crumbling of Italian defences elsewhere meant that this defensive line had to be abandoned on 16 July 1943 and the division fell back to a new line between Cerda and Chiusa Sclafani.
+The division concentrated its forces in Roccapalumba, Lercara Friddi and Prizzi and by 15 July had built up blocking positions at the latter two locations and at Bisacquino in an attempt to block the Allies' advance from Agrigento to Palermo.
+The rapid crumbling of Italian defences elsewhere meant that this defensive line had to be abandoned on 16 July 1943 and the division fell back to a new line between Cerda and Sclafani Bagni.
 Unlike other Italian units nearby, the Assietta maintained constant contact with the enemy, repeatedly engaging in delaying skirmishes.
 An attempt was made to make a stand on 22 July 1943, but by late evening of 23 July 1943 the Allies had broken through, resulting in an Italian retreat to Santo Stefano di Camastra and Mistretta.

 On 29 July 1943 the division tried to stop the Americans at the San Fratello-Troina line.
 The nearby Battle of Troina concluded on 6 August 1943 and afterwards American units concentrated their attacks on the battered Assietta.
 The initial American armor attack towards San Fratello and mount Pizzo degli Angeli was repulsed, but on 7 August 1943, the Assietta had to fall back to Tortorici after the Allies had landed troops in the division's rear at Militello Rosmarino.
 By this time the division was severely crippled by heavy casualties and unfit for battle.
 What remained of the division retreated to Messina, from where it was evacuated to mainland Italy on 14-18 August 1943.